Clean Energy Project:

 We remain committed to supporting local solutions to the climate crisis, increasing our region's energy security and resilience, and helping homeowners and small businesses to afford solar panels.
 Plus, going solar saves many customers significantly on their electric bill over time!
 Together, we are empowering people to develop local, clean energy, and climate solutions!

-The process is simple: The chosen installer will offer a higher discount as more customers join the group-buy effort, with a maximum possible discount of 15% on the hardware costs of the solar installation.
+The process is simple: The chosen installer will offer a higher discount through the Access MI Solar group-buy program.

 Signing up in no way obligates you to sign a contract with the installer.
-That will be your decision to make later when/if you are ready.
+That will be your decision to make later when/if you are ready after you see your estimate.

 Solar panels have made remarkable strides in both efficiency and affordability in recent years.
-While there’s some uncertainty around IRA funding for solar projects, one thing is crystal clear: the destructive toll of fossil fuels on our planet is undeniable, and its consequences will echo through generations to come.
+While tax breaks for home solar are no longer available, solar is still a cost-competitive technology.
+Also important: the destructive toll of fossil fuels on our planet is undeniable, and its consequences will echo through generations to come.
 The time to act is now.
 The longer we wait, the greater the cost—both to our environment and to future generations.

 GET INVOLVED!